KarlSchoch/missour.ai/planning.md

     - [x] test_chunk
     - [ ] test_tag_chunk
     - [ ] test_tag_transcript
+- [ ] Add in logging to module and provide method for integrating logging into the webapp

 - Utilize modules in the view
     - Create a "dev" flag that allows you to bypass the various calls out